Now some fresh pickings from the Political Grapevine:

 Long Hair Could Rob Brain Energy?

-The North Korean government is telling men with long hair to cut their locks, insisting that long hair "consumes a great deal of nutrition" and could rob men’s brains of energy.
+The North Korean government (search) is telling men with long hair to cut their locks, insisting that long hair "consumes a great deal of nutrition" and could rob men’s brains of energy.

 Announcements on state-run media say men should not let their hair grow longer than five centimeters and two haircuts a month is recommended.